-One way to know your body can't tolerate beer is if you immediately bloat and feel like you have to open your pants after drinking it because it feels like they're ripping into your stomach, Dr. Elizabeth Trattner tells Bustle.
-If that sounds like you, then it may be time to investigate if you should give up beer and try something else at the next happy hour.
+According to nutritional counselor and advanced practitioner Elizabeth Trattner, A.P., L.Ac., N.C.C.A.O.M, one way to find out if your body can tolerate beer is if you immediately bloat and feel like you have to open your pants after drinking it.
+If that sounds like you, then it may be time to investigate if you should give up beer and try something else at your next happy hour.
+Because having a drink, or two, shouldn't coincide with miserable side effects.